zzzprojects/learn-orm/tutorials/ssms/export-data.md

 <img src="images/export-data-11.png" alt="Exported data">

-You can view the exporting process, when it completes, click on the **Close** button and open the `CustomerData.xls` file.
+You can view the exporting process.
+When it completes, click on the **Close** button and open the `CustomerData.xls` file.

 <img src="images/export-data-12.png" alt="Open Excel file">